Scott Lipsky is a Seattle-based serial entrepreneur and investor, responsible for

 launching, financing, growing and leading many startups and successful companies.
 His

-experience includes key roles at Amazon.com, aQuantive, Barnes & Noble and Gamestop.
+experience includes key roles at Amazon, aQuantive, Barnes & Noble and Gamestop.

 Beginning at the age of 16, Scott was early in the tech space where he began developing

 apps before apps were on the world’s radar.
-He designed and wrote custom software in the emerging personal computer market, while continuing his self-education and work with tech and business.
+He designed and wrote custom software in the emerging PC market, while continuing his self-education and work in tech and business.

 In 1987, he joined Babbage's - now GameStop

-their Technology department when the company was operating its first 16
+and lead their IT department as CTO when the company was only 16

-stores and beginning to grow exponentially.
+stores big, and beginning to grow exponentially.
 While there, he architected

-GameStop, and with growing interest from major retailers about his unique distributed
+GameStop, and with interest from other major retailers for his distributed

 computing platform, Scott launched Omni